 The well being of children is considered a child welfare issue and is a non-negotiable part of the child support payment arrangement.
 Since your child’s health insurance is a form of child support, you are required to maintain adequate coverage.

-- Require non custodial parent to maintain child on employer provided insurance plan
+- Require the non-custodial parent to maintain child on employer-provided insurance plan

 - If private insurance cannot be afforded by either parent, a state medicaid or another state assisted coverage